Legal

 PPSA means the Personal Property Securities Act 2009 (Cth).

-Services means all services provided, arranged or procured by CODEX Freight, including freight forwarding, customs coordination, transport, cartage, warehousing, storage, packing, unpacking, consolidation, deconsolidation, documentation, booking, advisory, agency and logistics services.
+Services means all services provided, arranged or procured by Codex Freight, including freight forwarding, customs coordination, transport, cartage, warehousing, storage, packing, unpacking, consolidation, deconsolidation, documentation, booking, advisory, agency and logistics services.

 Subcontractor means any carrier, shipping line, airline, road carrier, rail operator, warehouse, depot, terminal, customs broker, customs consultant, surveyor, insurer, overseas agent, handling agent, technology provider or other third party engaged in connection with the Services.

-3. Capacity of CODEX Freight
+3. Capacity of Codex Freight

-3.1 CODEX Freight may act as agent, principal or both, depending on the Services provided.
+3.1 Codex Freight may act as agent, principal or both, depending on the Services provided.

-3.2 Unless CODEX Freight expressly agrees in writing to act as principal, CODEX Freight acts as agent when arranging services with third parties, including carriers, shipping lines, airlines, terminals, depots, warehouses, customs brokers and overseas agents.
+3.2 Unless Codex Freight expressly agrees in writing to act as principal, Codex Freight acts as agent when arranging services with third parties, including carriers, shipping lines, airlines, terminals, depots, warehouses, customs brokers and overseas agents.

-3.4 Charging a fixed price does not, by itself, mean CODEX Freight acts as principal.
+3.4 Charging a fixed price does not, by itself, mean Codex Freight acts as principal.

-3.5 Supplying equipment, arranging transport, arranging documentation or arranging customs services does not, by itself, mean CODEX Freight acts as principal.
+3.5 Supplying equipment, arranging transport, arranging documentation or arranging customs services does not, by itself, mean Codex Freight acts as principal.

-3.6 CODEX Freight is not a common carrier and may accept, refuse, suspend or stop Services at its reasonable discretion.
+3.6 Codex Freight is not a common carrier and may accept, refuse, suspend or stop Services at its reasonable discretion.

 4. Customer Authority and Warranties